tyagraj777/tyagraj777/README.md

 ## 📫 How to reach me
 - [Skpye]((https://join.skype.com/invite/YIQAOKw2hwoE))

-## ⚡ Fun fact
+## ⚡Thought of the year ⚡
-I love sharing knowledge and contributing meaningfully to open-source!
+Its FINE to be FAMEless ..
+BUT its INSANE to be AIMless !!!